-The proxy card is fairly simple to complete, with specific instructions right on the card.
-By completing and submitting it, you will direct the designated persons (known as "proxies") to vote your shares at the annual meeting in accordance with your instructions.
-The Board of Directors has appointed M. Jay Allison and Roland O. Burns to serve as the proxies for the annual meeting.
+If you elect to vote your shares other than in person at the annual meeting, you will direct the designated persons (known as "proxies") to vote your shares at the annual meeting in accordance with your instructions.
+The board of directors has appointed M. Jay Allison and Roland O. Burns to serve as the proxies for the annual meeting.